Coalfire-Research/raining-in-the-clouds/README.md

    1. https://github.com/rbeede/paas-cloud-goat
 1. Install required dependency software
    1. [gCloud GLI](https://cloud.google.com/sdk/docs/install)
-      - Warning: This can take a long time to install via the Debian/Ubuntu method
-      - You may find the Linux tar.gz much faster, but make sure to add it to your $PATH
       - ⚠️⚠️Do **not** use the snap or docker versions as it forces a read only file systems that break the simulation tools
    1. Python 3.12.3 (should come with Ubuntu 24.04)
       - Later versions are okay, but may require some manual workarounds